 - Use descriptive filenames – Don’t just name your image ‘image1.jpg’ but try to use descriptive filenames, for example ‘seo-for-beginners.jpg’.

 Internal links help both search engines and users navigate and better understand your site.
-I suggest adding 2-3 internal links to every post.
+It is the easiest form of creating links since it happens solely on your site.
+I suggest adding 2-3 internal links to every post whenever appropriate.